 - Balance the compensation to ensure it’s challenging to achieve higher levels of compensation without being too difficult to achieve.
 If you expect too high an ROI of digital marketing employees (something unrealistic) they won’t try.
 If the expectation is too low, they’ll leave money on the table by not doing everything possible to optimize your digital marketing campaigns.
 You also want to pay attention to the degree to which compensation fluctuates based on performance.
 There should be adequate incentives to optimize the ROI of digital marketing.

 - Be very careful that you’re compensating employees for metrics that correlate highly with the ROI of digital marketing.
 Tying compensation with vanity metrics, like # of Facebook Fans, will drive behavior toward achieving a large Facebook fan-base.
-However, there’s strong evidence that absolute size of your Facebook community matters little while the engagement of your community provides a stronger impact on the ROI of digital marketing.
+However, there’s strong evidence that the absolute size of your Facebook community matters little while the engagement of your community provides a stronger impact on the ROI of digital marketing.
 Pay for what matters.

 - Employees must have control over factors impacting metrics.
 For instance, marketers might have little control over customer satisfaction if the production department turns out a really crappy product or logistics can’t get the product delivered in a timely manner.
 Employees quickly become dissatisfied with a compensation plan containing elements they don’t control.